fireclimbers/macroman/recipes/meal_prep/chicken_thigh_rice/README.md

 1. Add frozen peas and rice, stir
 1. Add thighs in
 1. Place lid and turn heat up to med-high until it comes to a boil
-1. Turn heat to low and let simmer for 25 min
+1. Turn heat to low and let simmer for 15 min
 1. Turn off heat and let sit 10 min
 1. Fluff rice with fork
+1. (Optional) Remove thighs and broil on high for 5 min for that sweet crispy goodness